Global solvability of a networked integrate-and-fire model of McKean-Vlasov type: Existence and uniqueness in small time

-where $\kappa(1)$ and $\tilde{\kappa}(1,\beta,\epsilon)$ are as in Proposition \ref{difference of derivatives}.
-By that result, if $e\in\mathcal{H}(A_{1},T_{1})$ then
+where $\kappa(1)$ and $\tilde{\kappa}(1,\beta,\varepsilon)$ are as in Proposition~\ref{differenceofderivatives}.
+By that result, if $e\in\mathcal{H}(T_{1},A_{1})$ then

 for all $t\leq\min\{[(A_{1}+1) \kappa(T_{1})]^{-2},T_{1}\}=T_{1}$.
-By definition, we have $T_{1}\leq1$ so that $\kappa(T_{1}) \leq \kappa(1)$ and $\tilde{\kappa}(T_{1},\beta,\epsilon)\leq \tilde{\kappa}(1,\beta,\epsilon)$.
-Therefore
+By definition, we have $T_{1}\leq1$ so that $\kappa(T_{1}) \leq \kappa(1)$ and $\tilde{\kappa}(T_{1},\beta,\varepsilon)\leq\tilde {\kappa}(1,\beta,\varepsilon)$.
+Therefore,

 for all $t \leq T_{1}$.
-Hence for all $t \leq T_{1}$
+Hence, for all $t \leq T_{1}$

-by \eqref{smallness of time}, so that $\Gamma(e)\in\mathcal{H}(A_{1},T_{1})$.
+by (\ref{smallnessoftime}), so that $\Gamma(e)\in\mathcal{H}(T_{1},A_{1})$.

-To prove that $\Gamma$ is a contraction on $\mathcal{H}(A_{1},T_{1})$, first note that for $e\in\mathcal{H}(A_{1},T_{1})$
+To prove that $\Gamma$ is a contraction on $\mathcal{H}(T_{1},A_{1})$, first note that for $e\in\mathcal{H}(T_{1},A_{1})$

-by the mean-value theorem, since $e(0)=0$ and $T_{1} \leq 1$.
-Thus for any $e_{1},e_{2}\in\mathcal{H}(A_{1},T_{1})$
+by the mean-value theorem, since $e(0)=0$ and $T_{1} \leq1$.
+Thus, for any $e_{1},e_{2}\in\mathcal{H}(T_{1},A_{1})$

-by our choice of $T_{1}$ and using Proposition \ref{difference of derivatives} once more.
-Since $\mathcal{H}(A_{1},T_{1})$ is a closed subspace of $\mathcal{C}^{1}[0,T]$ (a complete metric space), the existence of a fixed point for $\Gamma$ follows from the Banach Fixed Point Theorem. \end{proof}
+by our choice of $T_{1}$ and using Proposition~\ref{differenceofderivatives} once more.
+Since $\mathcal{H}(T_{1},A_{1})$ is a closed subspace of $\mathcal{C}^{1}[0,T]$ (a complete metric space), the existence of a fixed point for $\Gamma$ follows from the Banach fixed-point theorem. \end{pf*}